-The Excellence in Youth Ministry project is designed to unite youth pastors around a set of shared values and to help these youth pastors lead their church’s youth ministry with excellence.
+Excellence in Youth Ministry unites youth pastors around a set of shared values to help them lead their church’s youth ministry with excellence.
 There are three components to the project:

 Statement of Values

 This is a list of personal and ministerial values developed around Jesus’ commandment to love God with all of your heart, soul, mind, and strength.
 (Mark 12:30).
-Youth pastors join EIYM by simply reading the list of values and signing up with a short information form.
 Our desire is that every youth pastor in Oklahoma will commit to participate in EIYM.
-The site will populate a list of youth pastors/leaders that will be available for all to see.
-As the list of youth pastors grows, hopefully others will be encouraged to join in as well.

 Staff Investment Plan